tjcbs/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to my learning in today's workshop?
+Being able to interactively follow along on my own pc.
+The pace and TA availability made it east to follow along.

+What was least helpful to my learning?
+The length.
+I felt like it was too heavily weighted towards very basic material.
+This is stated, however from my lofty perspective as Assistant TA.

+Would you recomment this workshop to a friend(0-10) Depends on the person.
+To a beginner interested in git, 9.